honlin96/Qubit-Tic-Tac-Toe/README.md

 # Qubit Tic Tac Toe- A quantum game for quantum mechanics and quantum programming education
 Runs in python.
 Requires sympy package or qiskit.

-Download tictactoegui.py for Guided User Interface.
+Download tictactoev5.py for the game.

-Download tictactoeqiskit_gui.py if want to run with qiskit

 Download qubit tic tac toe tutorial.ipynb to understand the game and circuit logic(this notebook explains how qiskit is implemented in the game)
 # Description